wendyzhuo/Airline_bigdata_analysis/README.md

 ### [Zhuang_Zhuo_Final.pdf](Airline_bigdata_analysis/Zhuang_Zhuo_Final.pdf)
-A full introduction of the whole project. all the codes are attached in the file.
+A full introduction of the whole project.
+All the codes are attached in the file.

 ### [Zhuang_Zhuo_Final_Mapreduce](Airline_bigdata_analysis/Zhuang_Zhuo_Final_Mapreduce/)
 A web service, using Java servlet and RESTful API, Bootstrap, d3.js to visualize the analysis result